sbenhaim/mpls/README.md

 Those TODOs in this README need TODOing.
 Pull requests or issues or emails could solve that if you're working on Windows or Linux.

 Also, I haven't tested this on anything on but my machine.
 Pull requests for bug or missing features are appreciated.
 Github issues are okay, too.
-Twitter shaming, not so much (though I'm not on Facebook, so feel free to post hurtful messages about bugs there).

-And most of all, if you do something cool with this, post about it, and let me know.
+And most of all, if you do something cool with this, write a post, and let me know.

 ## License